xmaten/startup-house-task/README.md

 # JS Recruitment Task

+## My approach

+When I saw all the requirements I immediately thought about using MVC architecture.
+It helped me to easily separate different parts of app - getting data, displaying data and manipulating it.
+Code is more readable and also it's easy to write unit tests.

+I began with creating simple structure and I added different methods as I went task after task.
+After each task I was manually testing how it works and fixing all the bugs I found.
+If there was possibility I tried to extract smaller, possibly reusable functions like `getMonthAgo`.
+When I had all the tasks completed I started to add some unit tests as well as refactoring little bits of code.

+When it comes to things I did:

+- I get news using fetch
+- I store news added to Read later in Local Storage
+- I run my tests using Jest

+I also had some problems running Jest so I had to install some additional babel plugins.

 ## Description

 We would like you to create an application that will display list of news fetched from The Guardian.
 You should use their API, which can be found here: [https://open-platform.theguardian.com/](https://open-platform.theguardian.com/)